113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 --cr-token TOKEN or @CR_TOKEN_FILE_PATH
 :   The compute resource token content or the path of a compute resource token file that is indicated by the @ symbol.
 If provided, the `--profile` flag, or `IBMCLOUD_CR_PROFILE` environment variable, must also be provided or set.

+--vpc-cri
+:   Login as a VPC VSI compute resource identity.

---profile PROFILE_ID or PROFILE_NAME
+--profile PROFILE_ID, PROFILE_NAME, or PROFILE_CRN
-:   The ID or name of the linked trusted IAM profile to be used when obtaining the IAM access token.
-If provided, the `--cr-token` flag, or `IBMCLOUD_CR_TOKEN` environment variable, must also be provided or set.
+:   The name, ID, or CRN of the linked trusted IAM profile to be used when obtaining the IAM access token.
+If provided, the `--cr-token` flag, `IBMCLOUD_CR_TOKEN` environment variable, or `--vpc-cri` flag must also be provided or set.
+If authenticating as a VPC VSI compute resource, specifying only a trusted profile CRN or ID is supported.

 -c ACCOUNT_ID
 :   The ID of the target account.
 This option is exclusive with the `--no account` option.